 The payment obligation under the tax receivable agreements is an obligation of Artisan Partners Asset Management, not Artisan Partners Holdings, and we expect that the payments we will be required to make under the tax receivable agreements will be substantial.
-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the merger, (ii) our purchase of common units from certain of our initial outside investors with a portion of the net proceeds of this offering and (iii) future exchanges of limited partnership units as described above would aggregate to approximately \$855.6 million over 15 years from the date of this offering based on an assumed price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and assuming all future exchanges would occur one year after this offering.
-Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or \$727.2 million, over the 15-year period from the date of this offering.
+Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the merger, (ii) our purchase of common units from certain of our initial outside investors with a portion of the net proceeds of this offering and (iii) future exchanges of limited partnership units as described above would aggregate to approximately \$1.0 billion over 15 years from the date of this offering based on the initial public offering price of \$30.00 per share of our Class A common stock and assuming all future exchanges would occur one year after this offering.
+Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or \$853.1 million, over the 15-year period from the date of this offering.
 The actual amounts may materially differ from these hypothetical amounts, as potential future reductions in tax payments for us and tax receivable agreement payments by us will be calculated using the market value of our Class A common stock at the time of exchange and the prevailing tax rates applicable to us over the life of the tax receivable agreements and will be dependent on us generating sufficient future taxable income to realize the benefit.
 See "Our Structure and Reorganization-Tax Receivable Agreements".
 Payments under the tax receivable agreements are not conditioned on our existing owners' continued ownership of us.